LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-practical.rst

          Date: string (ISO 8601 date format)
       }

-The JSON Representation of the Resource that the API sends out is then based on the shape.
-Like an object is based on the blueprint of its Class:
+The JSON representation of the resource that the API sends out is then based on the shape.
+This is like how an object is based on the blueprint of its class:

+Here's a Coding Event JSON Representation:

-.. admonition:: example
+.. admonition:: Example

    .. sourcecode:: bash
-      :caption: sample Coding Event JSON Representation
+		:linenos:

       {
          "Id": 1,